awsdocs/aws-sct-user-guide/doc_source/CHAP_ExtensionPack.md

 1. On the **Functions Emulation** page, choose **Create Extension Pack**\.
 Messages appear with the status of the extension pack operations\.

    When you are done, choose **Finish**\.

+**Note**
+To update an extension pack and overwrite the old extension pack components, be sure to use the latest version of AWS SCT\.